Nebula-Developers/Moomoo-AI-Bot-Sender/README.md

 There are two main modes to this bot, probing and botting.

 #### NEW: Open start.bat to get an easier to use UI!
 For people who can't use the command line very well!
+(Windows only)

 ### Botting